chappy84/google-analytics-server-side/README.markdown

 You must enable botInfo for it to ignore any search/trawler bots.
 To do this you need to pass one of true, and associative array or an instance of the adapter you want to use into the class.
-The code will default to the BrowserCap adapter.
+The code will default to the BrowsCap adapter.
 Setting this to true will use the default.
 If you pass an associative array, this will be passed to BotInfo and through to the Adapter.
 When providing an associative array you can also pass the element 'adapter' which will tell BotInfo which class to use as the Adapter.
-You can also pass an instance of a GASS_BotInfo Adapter which will be used by the GASS_BotInfo Class.
+You can also pass an instance of a GASS\BotInfo Adapter which will be used by the GASS\BotInfo Class.

 ### Adapters

 There are two adapters available in the GASS framework

-#### BrowserCap
+#### BrowsCap
 There is one optional option as part of the array configuration parameter.

 - browscap: This is the same as the php ini setting [browscap][5], a file-system location where the